inductiva/inductiva/inductiva/fluids/wind_tunnel/README.md

 ### Example:

-To run this example you need a vehicle.
-You can fetch any vehicle you like directly with Inductiva package.
-On this example, we download a vehicle saved in our Github repository.
+To run this example you need an object.
+You can fetch any object you like directly with Inductiva package.
+On this example, we download a test object saved in our Github repository.

 Do not forget to insert your API Key (get one by filling this [form](https://docs.google.com/forms/d/e/1FAIpQLSflytIIwzaBE_ZzoRloVm3uTo1OQCH6Cqhw3bhFVnC61s7Wmw/viewform?usp=sf_link)).